matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/cost-optimization/README.md

 >
 >     * Sometimes we can use smaller instances vs. fewer larger instances for our workload.
 This can reduce your cost.
 We can use Auto-Scaling to scale up our instances when that demand scales, and then scale back down when the demand lessens.
 Auto Scaling can also schedule instances for periods of demand.
 Usually your production instances will need to be up 24/7, but what about your test or dev environment?
 We can use Auto Scaling to scale these instances down when they're not being used or during non-business hours.
 AWS provides a tool called the AWS Instance Scheduler, and this can create custom start and stop schedules for your instances.
 AWS provides us w/ a CloudFormation template managed by tags - another reason to add a tagging strategy to your environment.

-> 3. **Choose the Right Pricing Model**
+> 3. **Choosing the right pricing model**
 >
->   * AWS offers several different pricing models, reserved instances, on-demand instances, and spot instances.
+>   * AWS offers several different pricing models: reserved instances, on-demand instances, and spot instances.
 >
->     * Reserved Instances come w/ a one or three-year commitment.
+>     * **Reserved Instances** come w/ a one or three-year commitment.
 But w/ that commitment, you receive a lower price
 >
->     * Spot Instances tailor to flexible start and end times
+>     * **Spot Instances** tailor to flexible start and end times
 >
->     * AWS also offers a service called Trusted Advisor, which monitors our infrastructure and recommends solutions to make out infrastructure more optimized
+>     * AWS also offers a service called **Trusted Advisor**, which monitors our infrastructure and recommends solutions to make out infrastructure more optimized
 >
 >     * **Cost Explorer** monitors those costs
 >
 >   * Comes into play after we have right-sized our instances and set up Auto Scaling so that we can ensure to meet our demand, but also scale back down when that demand is no longer needed.
+>
+>   * Another example is using **Reserved Instances** for workloads that need to run most or all the time, such as production environments.
+This can have a significant impact on savings compared to on-demand; in some cases, up to 75 percent.

-> 4. **Match Storage to Usage**
+> 4. **Matching storage to usage / Optimizing storage**
 >
 >   * Reducing our storage can save money b/c we can match our storage usage to a certain storage class.
 AWS offers **multiple storage classes**, and we need to make sure we pick the correct one.
 >